gshowalt/VirusPopModel/README.md

 Here's our figure of carbon cycling (1 = maximum carbon) as a function of temperature **WITH** Brine Concentrating Factor

 ![Practice Text for Sizing](https://github.com/gshowalt/VirusPopModel/blob/main/CE_Temp_withRCR_line.jpeg)

+## Can we replicate Virus to Bactera Ratios by tuning parameters?

 ### Notes